 8.1.
 We use a variety of data security measures intended to safeguard the confidentiality, and integrity of your PI.
 To the extent possible, we use reasonable and appropriate technical, administrative and physical procedures and measures in order to ensure the security of your PI.
 More specifically:

 8.1.1.
-We have implemented generally accepted standards of technology and operational security in order to protect PI from loss, misuse, or unauthorised alteration or destruction.
+We have implemented generally accepted standards of technology and operational security in order to protect PI from loss, misuse, or unauthorized alteration or destruction.

 8.1.2.
-For any payments which we take from you online we will use a recognised online secure payment system.
+For any payments which we take from you online we will use a recognized online secure payment system.

 8.1.3.
 We will notify you promptly in the event of any breach of your PI which might expose you to serious risk.